jordi-petit/ap2-poligons-2019/README.md

 the first is inside the second or not.

+### The `bbox` command

+The `bbox` command prints the four vertices corresponding to the bounding box of the given polygons.
+Use the same ordering as in `print`.

 ### Commands without answer

 As seen in the examples, some commands do not really produce an answer.
 In